QEHS-Networking/WireGuard-on-RPi/README.md

 Summary
 - Able to access all computers through one port, anything with IP Address (includes IP Cameras, etc.)
 - WireGuard is same program on Client or Server side, configurations are different
-- WireGuard is actually very simply ...
+- WireGuard is actually very simple ...
 May take a few weeks the first time but afterwards will take 15 minutes to set up a new installation

 ---